alanng10/class-lang/Info/Article/Word/a.md

 Word "brush" has meaning that is draw comp applied.

+Word "round" has meaning that is sphere.

+Word "shape" has meaning that is draw any.

 Word "pos" has meaning that is position in signed int.

 Word "row" has meaning that is vertical index.